Bonnie Reagan, MD President and co-founder

 Retired family physician, social justice and health advocate

-Elected in 2015 to serve on the El Sistema USA national board of directors
+Board chair of El Sistema USA national board of directors since 2016

 Born in Philadelphia, Bonnie has enjoyed a varied career since moving to Portland in 1968.
 After working as a high school teacher and nurse practitioner, she went to medical school while raising her children and practiced as a family doctor for 22 years.
 She was honored as the Oregon Family Physician of the Year in 2010.
 During her years as a full-time physician, she also worked in the field of ethics and in end-of-life care.
 She sang in the Choral Arts Ensemble with Roger Doyle for 20 years.
 Bonnie has been fortunate enough to travel internationally: volunteering in Thailand and Ukraine, trekking in Nepal and Patagonia, and canoeing in the Canadian Arctic, where she was chased by a grizzly bear.